-Let’s face it, we don’t all have huge budgets for making our homes cozy and beautiful.
-Sometimes we all need a few tricks up our sleeve, ways to make our homes look stylish on a budget, right?
+In this post: Let’s face it, we don’t all have huge budgets for making our homes cozy and beautiful.
+Sometimes we all need a few tricks up our sleeve… here are 8 ways to make your home look stylish on a budget.

 I’ve been home with my kids for almost sixteen years and for many of those years, Dean’s income was the only one.
 Don’t get me wrong, he has a great job.
 But raising a family of five in the city can be expensive, so often there simply wasn’t much money left over for making our house look pretty.
 But because I love home so much and having a home that is both welcoming and pretty is so important to me, we figured out how to make it stylish little by little.

 8 Ways to Make Your Home Look Stylish on a Budget

 These ideas don’t need to be implemented all at once.
 They can be teased in one or two at a time.
 At first glance they may not seem like much, but each one can have a great impact on its own.
 Eventually you will find that you do indeed have a stylish home!

 For years I told Dean NOT to buy me flowers.
 I felt like they were such a waste.
 They just died in a week anyway, so why spend the money?

 But then I realized that a small bunch of flowers could be bought at the grocery store for less than $10 and could last for two weeks if I changed or topped up the water.

 I also discovered how much joy fresh flowers bring me!

 Poor Dean.
 After about fifteen years of me saying NOT to buy flowers, I now constantly remind him to pick some up while he’s out.
 Good thing he loves me so much!